Here's what we know about the metro Atlanta spa shootings that left 8 dead - KESQ

 Long’s vehicle was spotted, a chase ensued on Interstate 75 in Crisp County, and a state trooper performed a maneuver that sent the SUV out of control, authorities said.

-Police arrested Long and confiscated a 9 millimeter gun from his vehicle, Cherokee County authorities said.
+Police arrested Long and confiscated a 9mm gun from his vehicle, Cherokee County authorities said.

 Video evidence — including that showing Long’s vehicle in the area of the Atlanta shootings — suggests that Long is responsible for the killings in Atlanta, police there said.

-Note: CORRECTION: An earlier version of this story misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.